 The brief patches in the undergrowth where he was able to set foot without a sound were more bothersome.
 When he first walked through here, his every move had been dogged by birds—their ever-cheerful chirps and the whistling songs—and the barely audible scurry of small animals.
 Without those sounds, the forest seemed empty.
 That couldn’t be a good sign.

 He lost track of the time of day.
 The canopy screened out much of the sunlight, throwing odd shadows, but his aching legs suggested they’d been walking for hours.
 His stomach grumbled in seemingly endless complaint and he caught the dwarf pressing her hand to her belly once or twice.

 How long ago had there been food?
 This morning?
 No. If what the hedgewitch had said was correct, he hadn’t eaten since yesterday morning.
 Small wonder he felt so wretched.
 Dylan rubbed his stomach, trying in vain to shut it up.
 There’d be food once they were back at camp.
 Nothing else he could do about it before then except walk.

 All at once, Katarina came to a halt and, gasping, threw herself to the ground.

 Dylan swiftly followed suit, landing next to her.
 “What is it?” he whispered.
 He doubted she would act this way for wildlife.
 That meant people.
 Scouts.
 Us or them?

 Pressing a finger to her lips, she indicated the bush before them with the twitch of her brows.

 His stomach knotted.
-He crawled through the undergrowth, flinching at every rustle and creak of the foliage beneath him.
+He crawled through the undergrowth, flinching at every rustle, creak and snap of the foliage beneath him.
 When he at last reached the bush, he slowly peered between the leaves.
 There were indeed people.
 They’d also the small quantity of weapons and light armour of scouts.
 However…

 The hedgewitch settled at his side.
 “Udyneans,” she breathed.